ZoneMinder/zoneminder/README.txt

-be a guide only, and not definitive settings but form a useful starting point. o    FEATURE - The zmpkg.pl scripts now attempts to determine the supported syntax of the 'su' command so it should work even with distributions like Slackware that don't support the -shell option.
+be a guide only, and not definitive settings but form a useful starting point. o    FEATURE - The zmpkg.pl scripts now attempts to determine the supported syntax of the `su' command so it should work even with distributions like Slackware that don't support the -shell option.
 Previously this required a hand edit. o    FEATURE - Some common perl functionality has been moved